evanworks/chocolate-factory/README.md

 ## Versions

-### ALPHA edit v0.5.5
+### ALPHA v0.5.0
-**NOTES:**
-I recieved some excellent feedback from my team of testers (aka friends) Next is creating a more comprehensive tutorial.

 **FEATURES:**
+* Added worker pay
+* Created a more comprehensive tutorial
-* Added AutoBuyers, a new project that automatically buys ingredients when you run out
+* Added three new companies
+* Columns now show a locked screen, "Unlocked at $69" or whatever
-* Finalized the workers
+* Added the version number as a display
-* Changed "Cacao Culture" to "Kacao Kulture" because why not

 **BUGS:**
-* Switched the place of milk and cacao again because now it looks weird
-* Fixed issue where you can't buy extra power

->### ALPHA v0.5.0
->**FEATURES:**
->* Added worker pay
->* Created a more comprehensive tutorial
->* Added three new companies
->* Columns now show a locked screen, "Unlocked at $69" or whatever
->* Added the version number as a display
->
->
->**BUGS:**
->* Fixed issue where the money only update on each click of the chocolate
+* Fixed issue where the money only update on each click of the chocolate
->* Switched the places of milk and cacao so people would stop thinking "Milo's Cacao Co." is the name of your shop
+* Switched the places of milk and cacao so people would stop thinking "Milo's Cacao Co." is the name of your shop
->* Adjusted time the bytes menu appears to stop players going bankrupt
+* Adjusted time the bytes menu appears to stop players going bankrupt
->* Worker project box now displays the correct value
+* Worker project box now displays the correct value

 >### ALPHA v0.4.0
 >**FEATURES:**